iLib-js/ilib-loctool-webos-ts-resource/README.md

 allows it to read and localize ts resource files.
 This plugins is optimized for webOS platform.

 ## Release Notes
+v1.5.1
+* Updated dependencies. (loctool: 2.23.1)
+* Update to be included `npm-shrinkwrap.json` in the published files.

 v1.5.0
 * Updated dependencies. (loctool: 2.22.0)
 * Update to set context name value properly which is not always a file name.